 About the Markham Butterflyways

-In 2017, our troop of Markham Butterflyway Rangers planted more than a dozen canoe gardens and pollinator patches in schoolyards, parks and gardens, establishing an official butterflyway through the former Town of Thornhill.
+In 2017, our troop of Markham Butterflyway Rangers planted more than a dozen pollinator patches in schoolyards, parks and gardens, establishing an official Butterflyway through the former Town of Thornhill.

-Ranger training will take place in May.
-Participants will hear from experts about local bees, butterflies and wildflowers.
-They will learn about community organizing, including tips on how to fundraise, host events and establish plantings at schools and parks.
+This year, we recruited 24 residents from the neighbourhoods around Markham Village, Cornell, Greensborough and Swan Lake Village.
+The new Butterflyway Rangers attended a training session where participants heard from experts about local bees, butterflies and wildflowers.
+They also learned about community organizing, including tips on how to fundraise, host events and establish plantings at schools and parks.

 The Thornhill Butterflyway

 In partnership with the City of Markham and Coun.
 Valerie Burke, in 2017 the David Suzuki Foundation’s troop of 22 Butterflyway Rangers planted canoe gardens and pollinator patches in schoolyards, parks and gardens throughout the former Town of Thornhill.

 The planted sites included city parks, like Pomona Mills Park, Honsberger Field and Royal Orchard Park, plus St. Anthony Catholic School and backyards and gardens throughout the neighbourhood.
 The City of Markham generously supported the planting of three canoe gardens during the summer, bringing Markham’s fleet to four, and provided all materials for a large demonstration pollinator garden at the Thornhill Community Centre.
 The Rangers hosted a fall celebration in Royal Orchard Park, which included a musical parade, face-painting and native plant give-away.

 Special thanks to the Thornhill Horticultural Society, City of Markham staff and Coun.
 Burke, plus TD Friends of the Environment Foundation, for supporting the project.